How to Hand Over to Your Day-Of Coordinator

 One document (or Google Drive folder) that has everything your coordinator might ask for.

-Inside it, include:
+Inside it will include:

 • Your final timeline